lban2049/fastapi/.aigne/doc-smith/docs/api-reference-responses.md

 ### FileResponse

 Asynchronously streams a file as the response.
-It is efficient for sending large files.
+It is highly efficient for sending large files.

 ```python
 from fastapi import FastAPI